WolfgangBaeck/REB3Azure/readme.md

   storage_account_name = azurerm_storage_account.state-sta.name
 }
 ```
 When the state file has the "LEASE STATUS" of "unlocked" a Terraform process can run and require the exclusive lock on this state file.
 If the state is "locked" then either a process is currently running or a process may have been deleted and therefore wasn't able to release the lock.
-In that case, one needs to go to the contain end break the lease:
+In that case, one needs to go to the container and break the lease:

 ![screenshot](breakthelease.png)